Ornamental Metal Contractors are highly skilled craftsman that specialize in Metal:

 - Metal Fabricators

-There is a huge opportunity in this space for anyone who has the required experience, licensing and bonding.
-Ornamental metal contractors often referred to as metalworks contractors or metal fabricators.
+There is a huge opportunity in this space for anyone who has the required experience, licensing, and bonding.
+Ornamental metal contractors are often referred to as metalworks contractors or metal fabricators.

-Many of these tradesman will spend a lifetime perfecting and honing their skills as this particular trade can involve a lot of customization and knowledge of various types of metals.
+Many of these tradesmen will spend a lifetime perfecting and honing their skills as this particular trade can involve a lot of customization and knowledge of various types of metals.

 What Is an Ornamental Metals Contractor?